isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Please refer to the acceptable vaccine regimes [here](/health/vtsg)

-#### 3. Are children who are not vaccinated or persons who are medically unfit to be vaccinated allowed to travel under the VTL scheme?
+#### 3. Are unvaccinated childeren allowed to travel under the VTL?

-Children or persons who are medically unfit to be vaccinated are not allowed to travel under the VTL.
+MOH has assessed that the risk posed to unvaccinated children aged 12 and below is comparable to that of vaccinated adults.

-Unvaccinated short-term visitors will not be allowed to travel under the VTL.
+As such, unvaccinated children aged 12 and below aged 12 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2009), will be eligible to enter Singapore on the VTL with effect from 18 October 2021, 2359hrs.
+However, they must comply with all other VTL <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> adult.

+Unvaccinated travellers aged 13 and above are not allowed to travel under the VTL.
 However, unvaccinated:
 <ol style="margin-top:0px; margin-bottom:0px; font-size:18px; list-style-type:lower-roman;">
 <li style="margin-top:0px; margin-bottom:0px; font-size:18px;"><a href="/sc-pr/overview">Singapore Citizens</a></li><a href="/sc-pr/overview">
 </a><li style="margin-top:0px; margin-bottom:0px; font-size:18px;"><a href="/sc-pr/overview"></a><a href="/sc-pr/overview">Permanent Residents</a>, and</li>
 <li style="margin-top:0px; margin-bottom:0px; font-size:18px;">Long-Term Pass holders who have received entry approval via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/requirements-and-process">Student’s Pass Holder Lane</a>, or <a href="/scpr-familial-ties-lane/requirements-and-process">SC/PR Familial Ties Lane</a></li>
 </ol>

 may still travel to Singapore on a non-designated flight.
-However, they will be subject to the prevailing Stay-Home Notice (SHN) and COVID-19 test requirements upon entry into Singapore.
+They will be subject to the prevailing Stay-Home Notice (SHN) and COVID-19 test requirements upon entry into Singapore.

 #### 4. I am fully vaccinated, but my child is not.
 Can my child and I travel together to Singapore under the VTL?